 The ICO has a tonne of information available online, all of it of the highest quality.
 And as the ICO will be the enforcing body of the GDPR in the UK, you’d do well to listen to what it has to say.

 Rebecca walked us through the ICO’s 12 Step Guide on the GDPR, highlighting the main areas you should focus on to achieve compliance.
-You can watch her talk below, but for more on the GDPR you can read our previous blogs on the GDPR here.
+For more on the GDPR you can read our previous blogs on the GDPR here.

 Following Rebecca was David Farquharson.
 David is the co-founder of Ignition Law, focussing on Corporate & Commercial and Employment sectors, and he is a reputed GDPR whizz.
 He works with entrepreneurs to ensure that those who are brave enough to challenge the status quo to achieve success can do so.
 David is an enabler of ‘change agents’, those who alter things for the good of the community.